neel-dedhia/sass-media-query/README.md

 This helps to keep CSS code length minimal and up to the mark and also it becomes easy for non-sass CSS developers to debug the CSS.

 ## How Does it Work??
-* The plugin contains a _media-query-config.scss file where the standard media-queries like sm, lg, md, xs have some fixed value, you can change as per your need.
+* The plugin contains a _media-query-config.scss_ file where the standard media-queries like sm, lg, md, xs have some fixed value, you can change as per your need.
-* Using mixin for-media() you can pass your css for specific screen width.
+* Using mixin `for-media()` you can pass your css for specific screen width.
 * This will create a sass-map for each breakpoints which will act like buffer.
 * Everytime you call a mixin of specific breakpoint (eg: for-sm(...)) the CSS you specify will be stored in the respective buffer map for the respective class.
-* When you will call apply-media-CSS() mixin all this buffer maps will be released and printed.
+* When you will call `apply-media-css()` mixin all this buffer maps will be released and printed.

-**Summary**: So all media query CSS is stored in a buffer and dumped when you call apply-media-CSS() mixin.
+**Summary**: So all media query CSS is stored in a buffer and dumped when you call _apply-media-css()_ mixin.

 ## Lets use it